apache/opennlp/SECURITY.md

 - **Bounded count fields.** `AbstractModelReader` validates outcome, predicate, and pattern counts against an upper bound before allocating, defaulting to 10,000,000 and configurable at JVM startup via `-DOPENNLP_MAX_ENTRIES=<n>`.
-- **Filtered Java deserialization.** `BaseModel` and `SvmDoccatModel` install an `ObjectInputFilter` allowlist, with limits on graph depth, reference count, and array length, so foreign payloads are rejected before they are materialized.
+- **Filtered Java deserialization.** `BaseModel` installs an `ObjectInputFilter` allowlist that rejects any class outside `opennlp.tools`, including the top-level object, so foreign payloads are rejected before they are materialized. `SvmDoccatModel` installs an allowlist as well, and additionally bounds graph depth, reference count, and array length.
 - **Hardened XML parsing.** `XmlUtil` enables secure processing and disables DOCTYPE declarations and external DTD and schema access, so dictionary and descriptor XML cannot pull in external entities.